 We’ll be doing our bit to minimise the transmission of the virus by making several changes to how we do business.

 Please note that the information below may change at any time in line with advice from the Australian Government and Queensland Health.

 Face-to-face customer service changes:

-GCWA is closed for face-to-face transactions as a result of the COVID-19 virus.
-We will maintain our services by operating online and via phone.
-This includes general enquiries about our operations, payment advice, making payments, renewing buoy mooring authorities or applying for permits.
+Where possible, we encourage you to make general enquiries either online or via phone.
+This includes enquiries about our operations, payment advice, making payments, renewing buoy mooring authorities or applying for permits.

 General contact details: call 07 5539 7350 or email firstname.lastname@example.org

 To report any damaged or missing aids to navigation: 07 5539 7373